Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 Your love of literature and writing can take you into a range of professions where literacy, critical thinking and communication skills are highly valued.
-Employers appreciate the ability of BA Honours (English) graduates to research effectively, analyse rigorously and communicate with style.
+Employers appreciate the ability of Master of Arts (English) graduates to research effectively, analyse rigorously and communicate with style.

 Through studying English you’ll develop a set of flexible interpersonal and professional skills that ensure you remain agile and able to take on future opportunities.

 Our graduates have pursued careers in:

 - teaching English, creative writing, theatre studies, and English as a second language

 - publishing and e-publishing: writing, editing, researching, technical writing